lukeaus/plain-tree/readme.md

 #### `flattenData()`

 Traverse every node in the tree breath first and flatten the tree into a single array.
 Add the 'data' property of each Node (if node is not null) and return an array of any.
+This is a helper method which is essentially `flatten(nodeData)`;

 Return: Array<any>